Fuel JournalBasics & Guides28 min read

 Low-carb diets have less than 30% of calories from carbs, though definitions vary.
 Ketogenic diets often have less than 50 g/day carbs, which is about 5-10% of calories, with higher fat and moderate protein.

 These can be effective for fat loss mainly through appetite control and food restriction patterns.
-Carbs are not inherently fattening.
+Carbs are not fattening by default.
 Trade-offs exist:

 High-Protein "Bodybuilding" Style Diet